Exploring the Adversarial Vulnerabilities of Vision-Language-Action Models in Robotics: Methodology

 \subsection{Untargeted Action Discrepancy Attack}

-We first focus on maximizing action discrepancies by introducing Untargeted Action Discrepancy Attack (UADA).
+To exacerbate action discrepancies, we introduce the Untargeted Action Discrepancy Attack (UADA), which aims to maximize deviations in robot actions.
 This attack is based on the observation that larger robot actions usually correlate with intense physical movements, which, in turn, may amplify the potential for real-world hazards~\cite{iso_10218,iso_15066,ISO13482}.
-Specifically to UADA, the attack target is one or combination of 7DoFs, defind as $y^I=\{y^{i}|i\in[1,\dots,7]\}$.
-To define UADA’s objective, we first determine the maximum action discrepancy $d_{\text{max}}$, which represents the largest deviation that can occur within the allowed range for each DoF.
-This is calculated by measuring the distance between the ground truth $y$ and its action range $[y_{\min},y_{\max}]$ as:
+For UADA, the attack target is one or a combination of 7 DoFs, defined as $y^I_{gt}=\{y^{i}_{gt}|i\in[1,\dots,7]\}$.
+To define UADA's objective, we first identify the most distant action $y_{adv}^i$, which maximizes the discrepancy from the $i$-th DoF ground truth action $y^i$.
+This action, for each DoF, corresponds to its own action bound $[y_{\min}^i,y_{\max}^i]$ as:

-We next calculate the applied action discrepancy $d_{\text{applied}}^i(x,y)$ $=|F(x)^i-y^i|$ in order to measure the deviation between the model’s output and the ground truth, where $F(x)^i$ is the $i$-th action output of model $F(x)$.
-In this sense, we can evaluate the Normalized Action Discrepancy (NAD) as the drifting ratio between $d_{applied}^i$ and $d_{max}^i$ as:

-Since VLA models are currently operated via predicting discrete token labels (see \S\ref{preliminary}), we then need to bridge action discrepancy derived from these discrete labels into learnable targets.
-Specifically, we weighted sum the model output probabilities across $J$ bins by their own class label $j$ as: